 It's one of the holidays that doesn't require the entire family to head out.
 Valentine's day is nearly here, and that means date nights and full restaurants.
-Couples celebrate Valentine’s day dinner in a restaurant to get a romantic experience, and as a restaurant manager, you can make that experience extra special.
+Couples celebrate Valentine’s day dinner in a restaurant to get a romantic experience, As a restaurant manager, you should have a pull of great restaurant marketing ideas and try to make your guests' experience extra special.

 One of the Busiest Restaurant Days of the Year